vraravam/natsumi-browser/README.md

 - `natsumi.experiments.compact-bounce`: Adds a bounce effect to the tabs sidebar in compact mode.
 - `natsumi.experiments.resizable-tabs`: Makes tabs horizontally resizable.
 Doesn't work that well though.

+### Floating toolbar
+- `extras.floating-toolbar`: Adds a floating toolbar on the RHS top.

 ## FAQs
 ### "Mod xyz has a similar look as Natsumi, did they copy you?"
 Like I've said in the Features section, Natsumi's base UI CSS comes from asev's ZenCss repository.